vikasrohra/Street-Style-Landing-Page/README.md

 ## About this project
  - This project is basically a landing page developed with HTML and CSS.
- - It took me around `2 to 2:30 hrs` to complete this project
+ - It took me around `2 to 2:30 hrs` to complete this project.

 <br />

 ## Below are the take aways from this project:
- - Got to know the real power of HTML and CSS
+ - Got to know the real power of HTML and CSS.
- - How to position elements on a webpage
+ - How to position elements on a webpage.
+ - How to create a good looking navigation bar in minutes.

 <br />